Georgie Stone: Activism

+In 2013, Her family and lawyers appealed to the full bench of the Family Court of Australia to change the law so no one have to court for permission to access stage 1 and stage 2 treatment of gender affirming hormones.
+The decision for stage 1 was handed down but remained in stage 2.
+It was until 30 November 2017, the Full Court of the Family Court issued a ruling which removed the requirement for court approval of Stage 2 where the child, the family and medical staff all agreed.

 In 2014, Stone appeared on Four Corners, talking about her experiences in court and changing the law surrounding stage one treatment.
 In February 2016, Stone and a number of other families of transgender kids travelled to Canberra to speak with politicians about changing the law.
 Stone and her mother were interviewed on The Project in response to the controversy surrounding the Safe Schools Coalition and the importance of the program.
 Later that year, Stone and her family appeared on Australian Story, telling their story.

 Stone started a petition on change.org in August 2016, rallying support for law reform.
 Stone has also spoken out in support of transgender kids being allowed to use the bathroom of their choice, the importance of the Safe Schools Coalition, and the Pride Centre located in St Kilda.

 Stone was announced as a judge at the 2017 GLOBE Community Awards.
 Stone also featured in the ABC Me television series, Advice to My 12-Year-Old-Self, which aired on 11 October in celebration of the United Nation's International Day of the Girl.
 The show consists of 37 interviews, all lasting two minutes in length, of prominent Australian women.
 In late 2017, Stone was made the official ambassador for the Royal Children's Hospital Gender Service in Melbourne.

 In 2018, Stone became the ambassador for the Human Rights Arts and Film Festival, Wear it Purple Day and the AFL Pride Game.
 In 2019, Stone was named an Ambassador for The Pinnacle Foundation.

 In June 2022, a 28-minute documentary about her own life, titled The Dreamlife of Georgie Stone, written by Stone and directed by Maya Newell, had its world premiere at the Tribeca Film Festival in New York City and then its Australian premiere at Sydney Film Festival.
 The film was co-produced by Stone, Newell, Sophie Hyde, and others.
 It was released worldwide on Netflix on 22 September 2022.